 Bait: High quality Okuma gear for halibut and salmon for each client.
 All Instruction Needed to Catch Fish.
 The Sea Quest crew will bring more bait and chum than any other boat in the fleet.
 Comfortable Marine Head (bathroom)

-You can purchase a 1 day, 3 day, or 7 day fishing license through the Alaska Department of Fish & Game online website.
-A one day non-resident fishing license is $25 and is required for ages 16 years and older.
+You can purchase a 1 day, 3 day, or 7 day fishing license through the Alaska Department of Fish & Game online website -or- because the licenses are non-refundable, you can get them the evening before your charter in the harbor at The Fish House/ True Value store.
+A one day non-resident fishing license is $15 and is required for ages 16 years and older.
 For ages 15 and younger, you will just need a harvest card to record your catch.
 You can get these harvest cards on the boat.
 Since we will not be targeting King Salmon, a King Stamp is not required.
 However, if you happen to catch one, a King Stamp is needed to retain it.
-It is imperative that you have your fishing license in hand (physical copy) the morning of your charter.
+It is imperative that you have your fishing license already purchased and ready to present at check-in.
 Please prepare the night before as the boat leaves the dock on time, always.

 Coming from Anchorage, head south on the Seward Hwy.
 Take a left on South Harbor Street and an immediate right on 4th Avenue.
 Park at the South Parking lot behind Subway.
 It’s $10 all day, parking kiosk is located at the entrance.
 To get to the office, walk across the street and towards the water.
-Our office is located on the docks and is facing the water.
-You will see a lighthouse on the top of the purple building.
+Our office is located on the main boardwalk and is facing the water.
+You will see a lighthouse on the top of the blue building.

 Yes, every fishing charter is suitable for the experienced fisherman and novice alike.
 Our helpful Captain and crew will equip you with the instructions needed in landing any fish.